 And I’m going, to do a panel on ‘what makes us human’.
 I’ll be on the Sunday 2.45 7th June with Adrian J Walker, an Australian author new to me and whose intriguing book I have ordered, naturally.

-Having won rave reviews in the UK, Our Child of the Stars hits the US and Canada on 3rd March.
-Available as hardback, the three e-book formats, and audiobook!
+Having won rave reviews in the UK, Our Child of the Stars hits the US and Canada in paperback 2 Feb 2021.
+Already available as hardback, the three e-book formats, and audiobook!
 (BTW if your local shop doesn’t stock it, they can order it.)

 “It’s 1969, the year of the moon landings, Woodstock and the ongoing Vietnam war.
 Against this backdrop, Gene and Molly Myers have been having a rough time since their child died some years before.
 [When] a meteor strikes their New England town… Molly is given the task of caring for the gravely ill survivor – an alien child called Cory.

 Cory’s difference to others highlights the real messages that have been tenderly provided here – those of acceptance, warmth of human spirit along with parental love and sacrifice.
 It’s a wonderfully emotional, heart-warming journey of what it really means to be a parent and a reminder that at times it feels like society as a whole hasn’t really become any more accepting of those who are different since the 1960s.”

 One of the little joys of authorhood is seeing your book in a library, and thinking of people taking it out.
 It’s also a good retort for those of your friends too mean to buy it.
 ‘Go to the library.’